SoftCircuits/HtmlMonkey/README.md

 nodes = document.Find("input:button");
 ```

 For greater control over attributes, you can use square brackets ([]).
 This is similar to specifying attributes in jQuery, but there are some differences.
 The first difference is that all the variations for finding a match at the start, middle or end are not supported by HtmlMonkey.
-However, to make up for this limitation, you can use the `:=` operator to specify that the value is a regular expression and the code will match if the attribute value matches that regular expression.
+Instead, HtmlMonkey allows you to use the `:=` operator to specify that the value is a regular expression and the code will match if the attribute value matches that regular expression.

 ```cs
 // Get any <p> tags with the attribute id="center-ad"